Supply Chain Management (3cr)

 Assessment criteria, good (3-4)

-The tasks have been returned on schedule, they are extensive and good and the instructed tools have been used.
+The assignments have been returned on schedule, they are extensive and good and the instructed tools have been used.
 Source literature has been used in a variety of ways and the presentations are meritorious.
-The student understands entities and uses theory to describe them.
+The student understands concepts and uses theory to describe them.
 Demonstrates the ability to apply some principle related to the subject area and is able to combine things.
-Utilizes the material and theory acquired in completing the tasks.
+Utilizes the material and theory acquired in completing the assignments.

 70-80-% of total points: 3